 Enhance Your Impact by Forming Strategic Alliances, Collaborations and Mergers.

 TSNE MissionWorks can help nonprofits looking for organizational transitions consulting.

 Areas We Support

 We have experience supporting several types of organizational transitions:

-- New organizational forms: Includes looking at becoming fiscally sponsored in order to lower administrative costs and focus on your core programming, or helping you and others create efficiencies through economies of scale, co-locating, sharing staff and programs through shared services strategies
+- New organizational forms: Includes looking at becoming fiscally sponsored in order to lower administrative costs and focus on your core programming, or helping you and others create efficiencies through economies of scale by co-locating, sharing staff and programs through shared services strategies

 - Staff transitions: We can help with growth scenario planning, policy/regulatory compliance, and the human aspect of reducing staff through layoffs or closure

 - Strategic alliances: A strategic restructuring that can range from shared services or programs by two or more nonprofits, to a full merger and/or the creation of a new organization that integrates all program and administrative functions to increase quality and efficiency

 - Closing and divestiture: Closing or shifting some or all programmatic activities to another entity to continue the mission

 - Succession plans: Preparing for future transitions for all levels of staff and board

 - Short-term action plans: To get you moving on change strategies